adrianhuber17/chat-app/ReadMe.md

-# Chat App -> a real time chat application
+# Chat App: a real time chat application

 This repo was created to help users Dockerize an application that utilizes HTTP and WebSocket communication protocols.

 The app is a simple chat application that is built using React (front-end), Flask REST (back-end), Flask WebSocket (back-end), and PostgreSQL (db).

-The chat app GETs all historical messages on the rendering of the page, POSTs new messages to the database when a user submits the message and also updates the messages posted in real-time for all the users to see.
+The chat app gets all historical messages on the rendering of the page, posts new messages to the database when a user submits the message and also updates the messages posted in real-time for all the users to see without re-rendering the page. (see demo below)

 # Tech Stack 📚